ann-xvii/g_assemblr/README.md

 ## Databases in General Assemblr

-To set up the database in General Assemblr, please install Postgresql your local machine and include the pg gem in the app
+To set up the database in General Assemblr, please install PostgreSQL your local machine and include the pg gem in the app

 In order to run the test suite, you'll need to create and migrate with the following commands:
 ```